-The development of the Applicant Guidebook is an iterative process, which includes seeking public comment on draft versions.
-The comment resulting from the publication of the first draft Applicant Guidebook led to the identification of several overarching issues that will require additional examination and discussion to resolve.
-Although ICANN has prepared a revised Applicant Guidebook, the information in the Guidebook is not yet fixed and the new gTLD process is not yet launched.
-While that work goes forward, steps will also be taken to assure there will be a robust, effective and timely evaluation process in place to review applications once the round is launched.
-Retaining competent evaluation panels with sufficient expertise, resources and geographic diversity is expected to take many months.
-Some preliminary steps, such as the publication of this call for expressions of interest, are being taken now, even as important decisions regarding the overall implementation process are still being considered.
+The Applicant Guidebook is still in development and ICANN is seeking public comment on draft versions.
+Although ICANN has prepared a revised Applicant Guidebook, the information in the Guidebook is not yet settled.
+While that work goes forward, steps are being taken to assure there will be a robust, effective and timely evaluation process in place to review applications once the round is launched.
+Retaining competent evaluation panels with sufficient expertise, resources and geographic diversity is key to an effective launch.
+Therefore, steps such as the publication of this call for expressions of interest are being taken now, even as final decisions regarding the application and evaluation process are still being considered.

-ICANN is now seeking expertise to enable the formation of panels to evaluate applications against the criteria published in the Applicant Guidebook.
+ICANN is seeking expertise to enable the formation of panels to evaluate applications against the criteria published in the Applicant Guidebook.
 Expressions of Interest (EOIs) in providing management and evaluation services are sought in the following five areas of assessment:

 - 1. Has the applicant demonstrated their technical capability to run a registry for the purpose specified in the application as defined by the criteria in the Applicant Guidebook? - 2.
 Has the applicant demonstrated their financial and organizational capability as defined by the criteria in the Applicant Guidebook? - 3.
-In the context of the criteria specified in the Applicant Guidebook, does the gTLD represent a geographical name, and if so, have authenticated support from the relevant government?
+In the context of the criteria specified in the Applicant Guidebook, does the gTLD represent a geographical name, and if so, have authenticated support from the relevant government? - 4.
+Will the introduction of the proposed gTLD string likely result in user confusion with (i.e., due to similarity with) (i) a reserved name; (ii) an existing TLD; or (iii) other proposed gTLDs?

-- 4. Will the introduction of the proposed gTLD string likely result in user confusion with (i.e., due to similarity with) (i) a reserved name; (ii) an existing TLD; or (iii) other proposed gTLDs? - 5.
-In the context of resolving contention among two or more applicants for the same or similar gTLD string, does an applicant claim to represent a community and if so, satisfy the criteria for prevailing in a comparative evaluation?
+5. In the context of resolving contention among two or more applicants for the same or similar gTLD string, does an applicant claim to represent a community and if so, satisfy the criteria for prevailing in a comparative evaluation?